-- The Commission will refer to a qualified and experienced outside party for review of any complaints that invoke conflicts of interest that cannot be resolved utilizing internal personnel. - 2.
-The Commission is responsible for monitoring that the investigation is referred and completed in a timely manner and for establishing a conflict-free mechanism for next steps if the investigation determines that a preponderance of evidence standard has been met. - 3.
+- a.
+Assess whether there is a Conflict of Interest that prevents an employee from involvement with a certification review; - b.
+Recuse any employee who has a Conflict of Interest in the case or complaint; - c.
+Screen the conflicted employee from all matters related to the case; and - d.
+Assess whether the complainant should be referred for outside review. - e.
+This assessment should be made as soon as possible after the agency's receipt of the complaint.
+Or, for individuals involved in later review and consideration of agency action, at the time that involvement is requested. - B. Retention of Outside Investigators Due to Conflicts - 1.
+The WSCJTC will refer to a qualified and experienced outside party for review of any complaints that invoke Conflicts of Interest that cannot be resolved utilizing internal personnel. - 2.
+The WSCJTC is responsible for monitoring that the investigation is referred and completed in a timely manner and for establishing a conflict-free mechanism for next steps if the investigation determines that a preponderance of evidence standard has been met. - 3.
 Qualifications for outside reviewers of complaints include: - a.
 Expertise and experience reviewing police tactics and uses of force or other types of alleged misconduct at issue; - b.
 Familiarity with Washington State certification standards; and - c.
 Familiarity with best practices and community standards for police conduct. - d.
-Qualified individuals must not have conflict of interest regarding the parties and must not, except in extraordinary cases, be current law enforcement members.
+Qualified individuals must not have conflict of interest regarding the parties and must not, except in extraordinary cases, be current law enforcement members. - C. Hearing Panel Members - 1.
+For hearing panel members, the Hearings Coordinator coordinates and manages conflicts checks. - 2.
+Hearing panel members with Conflicts of Interest should immediately and voluntarily recuse themselves. - 3.
+If a hearing panel member does not recuse themselves despite a potential conflict, it will be brought to the attention of both Respondent and Petitioner, and either party may file a petition for the disqualification of a hearing panel member.